KerelOlivier/Visualization_Assignment/README.md

 ```
 Initial loading of the webpage might take a bit due to a large dataset being rendered.
 Performance will improve when selecting a neighbourhood or neighbourhood group.
 You will get a http link, open this in your browser to see the results.
 You can edit the code in any editor (e.g. Visual Studio Code) and if you save it you will see the results in the browser.

+We used the provided template as a base and made all other code ourselves.